nup002/Threaded-VideoCapture/README.md

 at any other time.
 By default, it is not limited.

 ### Logger
-`ThreadedVideoCapture` uses Pythons excellent `logging` library to log events.
+The `Threaded-VideoCapture` library uses Pythons excellent `logging` library to log events.
 By default `ThreadedVideoCapture` uses its own logger named 'TVC', but you can provide it with a custom logger object at instantiation.
 The logger is found at `ThreadedVideoCapture.logger`.

 ## Reusing a ThreadedVideoCapture instance
 You can open a new video source without having to close your original `ThreadedVideoCapture` instance and creating a